abuckenhofer/sql-toolchain/README.md

 The directory sqlfluff_rules contains an example for an individual rule (sql-files requiring a comment at the beginning)

-.github/workflows/sqlfluff.yml contains automation for github pushes or merges.
+.github/workflows/sqlfluff.yml contains automation for github pushes.
+The file sqlfluff-annotations.json contains the violations.

 **Roadmap**